Jobs¶

 Scheduled jobs¶

 Scheduled jobs are intended for recurring job execution.
 They are available at Administration > Scheduled Jobs.
-Scheduling for a specific job can be configured using a crontab notation.
+Scheduling for a specific job can be configured using the crontab notation.

 * * * * *